Elimination Chamber (2023): Preliminary matches

 In the penultimate match, Austin Theory defended the United States Championship against Bronson Reed, Damian Priest, Johnny Gargano, Montez Ford, and Seth "Freakin" Rollins in an Elimination Chamber match.
 Gargano and Rollins began the match.
 Theory entered third and began to target Gargano and Rollins, after which, Theory sent Gargano into the wall of a chamber pod.
 Theory attempted to rekindle his alliance with Gargano, dating back to NXT, however, Gargano turned on Theory.
 Theory locked himself in a chamber pod, however, Rollins opened the pod and both Gargano and Rollins attacked Theory while inside the pod.
 Priest entered fourth and dominated Gargano and Rollins.
 Theory cheered Priest on, however, Priest attacked him with a kick.
 Rollins performed a Superplex and a Falcon Arrow on Priest for a nearfall.
 Reed entered fifth and dominated the other competitors.
 Reed then performed a double Samoan Drop on Gargano and Rollins.
 Reed tried to pin Rollins which resulted in a nearfall.
 Reed performed a splash on Priest into the pod.
 Priest then performed a Shoulder Tackle on Theory off the turnbuckle, after which, Reed sent Theory into the pod.
 The last to enter was Ford.
 Paying homage to The Rock, Ford attempted his own People's Elbow on Theory only for Reed to intercept Ford.
 Theory then lifted Reed on his shoulders, only for Reed to counter into a Powerslam.
 Rollins took out Gargano, who was atop Reed's shoulders: Gargano in turn performed a Hurricanrana on Reed and Ford tried to pin Reed for a nearfall.
 Ford performed a Crossbody off the roof of the chamber onto Gargano, Rollins, Theory, Reed, and Priest.
 Gargano, Ford, and Rollins performed superkicks on Reed, after which, Gargano performed Final Beat on Reed followed by Rollins performing a Stomp on Reed.
 Ford performed From The Heavens on Reed to eliminate him.
 Gargano and Rollins knocked off Theory and Priest off the chamber wall, after which, Gargano and Rollins brawled atop a chamber pod.
 Rollins attempted a Powerbomb on Gargano, however, Gargano countered into a Hurricanrana sending Rollins off the chamber pod onto the other competitors.
 Priest performed the Razor's Edge on Gargano to eliminate him.
 As Rollins lifted Priest, Ford performed a Blockbuster on Priest to eliminate him.
 Ford performed Suicide Dives on Rollins and Theory.
 As Ford performed From The Heavens on Theory, Theory raised his knees to block the impact.
-Rollins performed the Stomp by Ford outside the ring and Thirty pinned Ford to eliminate him.
+Rollins performed the Stomp by Ford outside the ring and Theory pinned Ford to eliminate him.
 Following his elimination, referees tended to Ford and helped him to the backstage area.
 In the closing moments, Rollins performed a Pedigree on Theory, however, Logan Paul, who eliminated Rollins in the men's Royal Rumble match, appeared as Ford was leaving.
 Paul performed The Stomp on Rollins and Theory then performed A-Town Down on Rollins to retain the title.